Research indicates that children in care experience significantly poorer mental health than other children who have not been in care.

 - ask advice about the side effects of this medication — make sure the child, carer and other key people are aware of this

-Refer to Procedure: Support a child in care: Meet a child’s health and therapeutic needs for more information.
+Refer to the procedure Support a child in care, Meet a child's health and wellbeing needs for more information.

 Version historyBack to top